corrode/corrode.github.io/content/why-rust/_index.md

 in training or consulting to ensure a smooth transition, specialized support is essential.

-[Get in touch](/about/) to explore how Rust can contribute to your long-term success.
+[Get in touch](/about/) to explore if Rust is the right choice for your organization and how it can contribute to your long-term success.

 ## Further Reading